What is the SMCR?

 - Details about the disciplinary action taken.

-Even if your business hasn’t experienced a breach of the rules, the FCA says that you must still submit a report annually.
+According to FCA guidance, firms typically submit an annual report (known as a REP008), even where no breaches have occurred.
+The FCA also outlines specific timelines for reporting certain breaches involving senior managers.
+For the most up-to-date requirements, refer directly to FCA resources.
 This is known as a REP008.
 However, senior managers breaching these rules will have to be reported by your company within at least seven working days.
 Therefore, it is worth familiarising yourself with the differences.

 What happens if your business doesn’t follow the SMCR conduct rules?